Apgoldberg1/Dex-Net-5.0/README.md

 The version of the Dex-Net 2.0 and 3.0 dataset used for training in this repository can be downloaded [here](https://drive.google.com/file/d/1sQakDHBZDr9tZECQH6xS0BnhzS5nNRJG/view?usp=sharing)

-The model weights for suction and parallel jaw grasp models can be found [here](https://drive.google.com/drive/folders/1FKs4O_Ss6NIEOa5PqrsZL8kbmZ_JxkuB?usp=sharing)
+The model weights for suction and parallel jaw grasping can be found [here](https://drive.google.com/drive/folders/1FKs4O_Ss6NIEOa5PqrsZL8kbmZ_JxkuB?usp=sharing)

 Other published datasets and mesh files from previous works can be found [here](https://drive.google.com/drive/u/1/folders/1-6o1-AlZs-1WWLreMa1mbWnXoeIEi14t)